Loretta Young: Film 1916-1939

+1940–1952: Career breakthrough

 During World War II, Young made Ladies Courageous (1944; re-issued as Fury in the Sky), the fictionalized story of the Women's Auxiliary Ferrying Squadron.
 It depicted a unit of female pilots who flew bomber planes from the factories to their final destinations.
-Young made as many as eight movies a year, and her films in the 1940s were among the most prestigious and well-remembered of her career.
+Young made as many as eight movies a year, and her films in the 1940s were among the best regarded and most memorable of her career.

 In 1946, Young made The Stranger, in which she plays a small-town American woman who unknowingly marries a Nazi fugitive (Orson Welles).
-Welles recalled that the film's producer ordered a close-up of Young during a pivotal scene, a choice that director Welles considered "fatal" to the scene's impact.
-Young took the director's side, even getting her agent on the phone to take Welles' side.
+Welles recalled that the film's producer ordered a close-up of Young during a pivotal scene, a choice that Welles, who directed, considered "fatal" to the scene's impact.
+Young took the director's side, even getting her agent on the phone to take Welles's side.
 "Imagine getting a star's agent in to ensure that she wouldn't get a closeup!"
 Welles later said.
 "She was wonderful."
 Critic Richard L. Coe of The Washington Post noted, "The languorous Miss Young has the toughest assignment, being called on to shift from the starry-eyed bride of the early reels to the woman who must know in her heart that her husband is one of the most hated of men."

-In 1947, Young won an Oscar for her performance in The Farmer's Daughter, a political comedy that required her to learn a Swedish accent.
+In 1947, Young won the Academy Award for Best Actress for her performance in The Farmer's Daughter, a political comedy that required her to learn a Swedish accent.
 Ruth Roberts, who had coached Ingrid Bergman on how to lose her Swedish accent, taught Young how to gain one.
-That same year, she co-starred with Cary Grant and David Niven in The Bishop's Wife, a perennial favorite, which was remade in 1996 as The Preacher's Wife starring Denzel Washington, Whitney Houston & Courtney B. Vance.
-In 1949, she received another Academy Award nomination for Come to the Stable.
+That same year, she co-starred with Cary Grant and David Niven in the romantic comedy The Bishop's Wife, a perennial Christmas favorite, which was remade in 1996 as The Preacher's Wife, starring Denzel Washington, Whitney Houston and Courtney B. Vance.
+In 1949, she received another Academy Award nomination for her role as Sister Margaret in the comedy drama Come to the Stable.
 In 1953, she appeared in her last theatrical film, It Happens Every Thursday, a Universal comedy about a New York couple who move to California to take over a struggling weekly newspaper; her co-star was John Forsythe.